Creating a Data Driven Culture

 A data-driven organisation is critical to the success of any modern firm.
 Although, data in its base form has little use.
-To be effective, data is like oil, it needs refining to cater to different requirements and drive activity.
+To be effective, data is like oil; it needs refining to cater to different requirements and drive activity.

 ‘Data must be broken down, analyzed, for it to have value’ – Clive Humby

-To overcome these issues, firms need to engage their culture with data and ensure the employees embrace it as a technology for positive change and something that can enhance their decision-making ability.
+To overcome these issues, firms need to engage their culture with data and ensure their employees embrace it as a technology for positive change and something that can enhance their decision-making ability.
 It is also critical to invest in the right tools that help makes sense of the data.

 69% of large companies such as GM, Ford and American Express had not created a data-driven organization, while over half were not yet treating data as a business asset.
 In fact, the percentage of firms identifying themselves as data-driven had declined over the past three years, from 37% in 2017 to 31% in 2019.

-insights-driven businesses are growing at an average of more than 30% annually and could earn $1.8 trillion by next year.
+Insights-driven businesses are growing at an average of more than 30% annually and could earn $1.8 trillion by next year.

-NewVantage Partners 2019 survey asked executives about the challenges to data-driven business, only 7.5% cited technology as the challenge, while 93% identified people and process issues, including organizational alignment and cultural resistance.
+NewVantage Partners’ 2019 survey asked executives about the challenges to data-driven business, only 7.5% cited technology as the challenge, while 93% identified people and process issues, including organizational alignment and cultural resistance.